 silanes in organic synthesis

-Organosilanes are functional molecules used synthetically as hydride- and carbon-transferring reagents.
+Organosilanes are functional molecules used synthetically as hydride- and carbon-transferring reagents, among other applications.
 While a vast array of synthetic methodologies exploiting their utility have been explored, their practical use has been hampered by the fact that reagents are either difficult to handle or require expensive and/or dangerous additives.
-The MJA Lab has demonstrated that hydrosilatrane is an inexpensive, green, versatile, and easy-to-handle reducing agent.
-Further methods revolving around silatrane analogs and other silane reagents and catalysts are currently being explored.
+The MJA Lab demonstrates applications of silanes as inexpensive, green, versatile, and easy-to-handle organic reagents.